-Workers Compensation Law in Oklahoma protects you as an injured worker from on the job injuries.
+Workers Compensation Law in Oklahoma protects a worker from on the job injuries.
 This law requires your employer to provide you with all reasonable and necessary medical treatment for any work injury regardless of the injured body part and regardless of how severe the on the job injury is.
-Below I’ve have listed some frequently asked questions regarding Workman’s Comp insurance in Oklahoma.
+Below I have listed some frequently asked questions regarding Workman’s Comp insurance in Oklahoma.

 Report the Work Injury:

 This may seem obvious but actually many people fail to do so hoping the injury will get better on its own.
 Although this may be the case for simple scraps and bruises you should be extra careful and pay close attention to what your body’s telling you.
 Oklahoma regarding on the job injuries requires you to report the injury within a certain time limit.
 Although a work injury reported beyond this date is still covered by workers compensation the burden of proving that the injury is work related changes to you and is made much more difficult than if you’d reported the injury when it occurred.

 Workers Compensation Covers You:

 Your employers work comp insurance will cover every injury to injured workers so long as the injury occurred within the scope of your employment.
 The key is that the injury is work related and the work you do is a major cause of your injury.
 Regardless of body part or how badly you’re injured, if the injury occurred while you were on the job and the work you do is the major cause, you’re covered.
 This includes car and truck accidents at work or any injury caused while you were on a errand for your employer.